Mom, I hope you’re ready for the March Quiz because I have some announcements to make.

 Mom!
 She used to sing backup for various singers, not the least of which was James Taylor.

 Very good.
 Well!
-OK, everyone, and now for the Great and Fabulous
+OK, everyone, now, it is showtime!
+Give it up for the Great and Fabulous…

 So, now it appears that not only do I take online cases but also, apparently, Text Message Cases as well!
 I got the following text message yesterday: